riodda/alpaca-trading-bot/README.md

 "time_in_force": "gtc"
 }

+qty is base if usd_order set to false, usd is usd_order set to true.

-Currently supports fractional orders or base orders (if a symbo il not fractionable but usd_order is set as true will calculate the psize accoding to the qty received and will round up the amount.
+Currently supports fractional orders or base orders (if a symbol isnot fractionable but usd_order is set as true will calculate the psize accoding to the qty received and will round up the amount.

-Due to the wellknown Tradingview misfire problem on alerts DO NOT USE IT FOR LIVE TRADING. to start the bot is suggested to use screen start at boot on crontab with:
+Due to the wellknown Tradingview misfire problem on alerts DO NOT USE IT FOR LIVE TRADING.

+To start the bot is suggested to use screen

+start at boot on crontab with:

 @reboot /usr/bin/screen -S alpaca_bot -d -m   /usr/bin/python3 -u /foder_of_bot/bot.py

-If you have other flask instances is likely to not work.
+If you have other flask instances is likely not to work.

 Any Contribution is wellcome.